 Communication

 French business communication is formal and courteous.
 If you do not speak French, an apology for not knowing the language will help to build relationships.
 However, learning a few key phrases will go a long way in forming long-term business relationships.
-Most meeting will be conducted in French, so if you need an interpreter, set it up weeks in advance.
+Most meetings will be conducted in French, so if you need an interpreter, set it up weeks in advance.

 Contrary to many other cultures, particularly American culture, it is not frowned upon or uncommon in France to be interrupted.
 In fact, is it part of the French communication style, even in a professional setting.
 If you are interrupted during a meeting, don’t fret, it is likely a positive sign that the other party is interested in what you are saying.